 30 minutes is the perfect time to get fitter than ever

-As runners we all love heading out for a long run, exploring new routes and checking out sights, mentally unwinding – all brilliant and what being a runner is all about.
+As runners we all love heading out for a long run, exploring new routes and checking out sights.
+Running 30 minutes in a day is great for mentally unwinding, which is what being a runner is all about.
 But when it comes to getting quicker it’s best to think shorter – just half an hour is your optimal window.

 It can be as simple as warm up for 5min, run 20min quite fast (around the pace you imagine you could hold for a flat-out hour), then cool down for 5min.
-That simple formula forms the basis of all successful distance running – hard, but not so hard that it damages you physically and mentally!
+That simple formula forms the basis of all successful distance running.
+Your 30 minute run should be hard, but not so hard that it damages you physically and mentally!

 Of course, there are many, many ways of using this half hour.